 3) Move forward and back for 30-60 seconds.

-2) Lift your hips off the ground and slowly pull body backwards so roller glides up your calf.
+2) Lift your hips off the ground and slowly pull your body backward, so the roller glides up your calf.
 Move back and forth gently for 30 seconds, stopping at any tight areas.

-2) Keep right leg relaxed and long with the left knee bent over the roller and left foot on the ground.
+2) Keep the right leg relaxed and long with the left knee bent over the roller and the left foot on the ground.

 4) Switch sides.

-2) Bend left knee and place left foot in front of right foot.
+2) Bend the left knee and place the left foot in front of the right foot.

 4) Switch sides.